Why you might want to talk

 - Your concern for their safety could be taken as criticism of their skills and ability

 - They may prefer to discuss concerns about their driving with a professional, rather than a friend or family member

-- If they don’t think there is a problem with their driving, this may come completely out of the blue for them – they won’t have been able to prepare for the conversation like you have.
+- If they don’t think there is a problem with their driving, this may come completely out of the blue for them – they won’t have prepared for the conversation like you have.

-Remember that unless the DVLA or a GP have declared that they are not allowed to drive, it is ultimately your relative’s decision whether to stop driving – your role is to encourage them to think about whether they are still safe behind the wheel.
+Remember that unless the DVLA or a GP have declared that they are not allowed to drive, it is ultimately your friend or relative’s decision whether to stop driving.
+Your role is to encourage them to think about whether they are still safe behind the wheel.

 If there is more than one person available to have this conversation, think carefully about who the best person to do this might be.
-Who is your relative most likely to listen to, or respond well to?
+Who is your friend or relative most likely to listen to, or respond well to?
 Who has been in the car with them most often or most recently?
-It might be that someone outside of the family needs to have this conversation with your relative – it may be difficult for them to accept this message from their children or someone they’re very close to.
+It might be that someone outside the family or another friend needs to have this conversation with them.
+For example, they may find it harder to accept this message from their children or someone they’re very close to.